 An affiliate of our Chairman provides property management functions for some of the properties securing our investments.
 This affiliate receives property management fees under management contracts.
 Our management believes that these contracts provide for fees that are at or below market rates.
-These management contracts will continue to be renewed only if (i) they are providing property management services at a price competitive with the prices that would be charged by independent third parties for comparable goods and services in the same geographic location and (ii) in the case of any management contract with any company managed or controlled by any member of our board of directors, the contract is approved by a majority of our independent directors.
-Nonetheless, conflicts may exist in determining whether to renew or terminate these management contracts and in setting the fees payable under these contracts because any change in the fees could affect the amounts available to make payments under the related mortgage revenue bonds.
+These management contracts will continue to be renewed only if they are providing property management services at a price competitive with the prices that would be charged by independent third parties for comparable goods and services in the same geographic location and, in the case of any management contract with any company managed or controlled by any member of our board of directors, the contract is approved by a majority of our independent directors.
+Nonetheless, conflicts may exist in determining whether to renew or terminate these management contracts and in setting the fees payable under these contracts because any change in the fees could affect the amounts available to make payments under the related tax-exempt mortgage revenue bonds.

-Mark K. Joseph, our Chairman of the Board and Chief Executive Officer controls, and Michael Falcone, our President, Chief Operating Officer and a director, and Thomas R. Hobbs, a Senior Vice President and our Secretary own, interests in entities that own some of the properties that secure our investments.
+Mark K. Joseph, Chairman of our board of directors and Chief Executive Officer controls, and Michael L. Falcone, our President, Chief Operating Officer and a director owns, interests in entities that own some of the properties that secure our investments.
 As a result, these entities could have interests that do not coincide with, or even are adverse to, our interests.
 These entities could choose to act in accordance with their own interests, which could adversely affect us.
 Among the actions these entities could take might be selling a mortgaged property, thereby causing a redemption event for our investment at a time and under circumstances that could be disadvantageous to us.